marko0205/AWS-EC2-Word-Count/ReadME.md

 ## Implementation Details
 To develop this software, it was chosen to use C as the programming language and the MPI (Message Passing Interface) library to work in distributed logic.
-From the following flow chart it is possible to highlight the main calculation steps that have allowed us to find a solution to the question posed.
-Subsequently the various points will be illustrated in detail.
+From the following flow chart it is possible to highlight the main calculation steps that have allowed to find a solution to the question posed.
+Subsequently the various functions will be illustrated in detail.

 ![](assets/Arch1.png)